Mahdi03/Python-Virus/README.md

 There is a `virus.py` Python File, this is the main file that acts as a virus.

 Above it, there are 2 files that have titles of **md5 Hashes**.

+To run this code quickly, open The Command Prompt, CD into the Project's Directory, and run
+	cls && for /l %x in (1, 1, 5) do python genRandDirs.py && python virus.py

 ## Extra Files:
 * `bf72dda9b27c0fb1f16fc6648348228d.py` is an md5 Hash for `hackedCode` + `.py`:
 	* This file was manually created by me.